 Exceptional Nature and Adventure

-The true fishermen say grabbing a fishing rod and traveling to Norway is motivated by a desire to experience exotic and other fishing adventures typical of other lands.
+The true fishermen say grabbing a fishing rod as well as other equipment and traveling to Norway is motivated by a desire to experience exotic and other fishing adventures typical of other lands.
 The fishermen, who have ready been to Norway and enjoying fishing there for many times, say that the experience of fishing has exceeded all the expectations of fishermen.
 Each time on the way to return home, they not only discuss the catch and the pleasures of fishing, but already then start planning next year’s fishing in Norway.
 Exclusive natural landscapes, a northern climate and extreme fishing seem like an ideal male hobby.

 National Fishing Peculiarities